Life’s Poetry

 We will meet on Mondays at 6pm BST/GMT.

-All calls will be 2 hours in length and will be recorded (live participation is encouraged).
+All calls will be 1.5 -2 hours in length and will be recorded (live participation is necessary for this journey).

 We will also have an online space to deepen our work in between our live calls.